-- What makes a design innovative?
+What makes a design innovative?

 Innovation is, most often, the product of collaboration and cooperation.
-Architects conduct an orchestra of engineers, builders, and craftsmen to create a composition to serve the Client.
+Architects conduct an orchestra of engineers, builders, suppliers, tradespeople, and craftsmen to create a composition to serve the Client.
 No two Clients are alike and innovation keeps our solutions fresh.
 Our goal is to help others express their lifestyle beautifully and create value over time.
 We innovate to solve their problems with new ideas by brainstorming possible solutions.
 When everyone involved in the design and implementation process brings their compassion and humility to the table, we can explore a variety of innovations to accomplish more as a team.

-- What style of architecture do you love or appreciate the most?
+What style of architecture do you love or appreciate the most?

-Architects don’t have the luxury of a favorite design style.
+My favorite architectural styles are those that respond most closely to their particular cultural and dynamic context.
+Designs such as the adobe dwellings in the Southwestern United States and the chalet structures in the Alpine regions of Western Europe, each respond to particular natural, cultural, and social influences.
+To effectively serve others, Architects don’t have the luxury of a favorite design style.
 Styles express a number of influences that are appropriate for their time and each is unique in its own way.
 There can be no end to the variety of architectural styles.

 What advice would you give aspiring architects?

 Travel is a great inspirer.
 But don’t just travel to see great buildings, travel to see great landscapes, natural settings as well as human endeavors.
 Some of the best inspirations in architecture come from nature.
-Lake Orta in northern Italy, for example has the charm of a place that time has forgotten.
+Lake Orta in northern Italy, for example, has the charm of a place that time has forgotten.
 Often in nature, there are seemingly random, yet ordered visual cues that can inform our designs.
-Great architecture can be quiet and intimate, as well as grand scale.
+Great architecture is quiet and intimate, as well as grand scale.
 And don’t forget to travel with a sketchbook and camera.